 by Dr. C.H.
-Weaver M.D. updated 11/2018
+Weaver M.D. updated 6/2019

 Keytruda Effective Treatment in Advanced Melanoma-Keynote 006

-The Phase III clinical trial known as KEYNOTE-006 evaluated Keytruda directly compared with Yervoy as first-line treatment of patients with advanced melanoma that could not be removed with surgery.
-Yervoy is a monoclonal antibody approved for the treatment of advanced melanoma.
-It may enhance the immune system’s response against tumor cells and was approved in 2011 for the treatment of melanoma.
+The Phase III clinical trial known as KEYNOTE-006 directly compared Keytruda directly with Yervoy for the initial treatment of patients with advanced melanoma that could not be removed with surgery.
+Yervoy is a monoclonal antibody approved for the treatment of advanced melanoma that enhances the immune system’s response against tumor cells and was approved in 2011 for the treatment of melanoma.
 The 834 patients included in KEYNOTE-006 had no more than one previous systemic therapy (such as chemotherapy or biological agents).

 Initial results of KEYNOTE 006 published in 2015 demonstrated that Keytruda was significantly more effective than Yervoy in both progression-free and overall survival.
 With these outcomes, Keytruda became the first anti-PD-1 therapy to demonstrate a survival advantage compared to the standard of care for the first-line treatment of advanced melanoma.